 Gingivitis is a form of gum disease that is localized to the tissue and is reversible.
 The most common symptoms of gingivitis are gum inflammation and bleeding.

 Periodontitis is an advanced form of gum disease.
 It presents with the loss of attachment of the bone, periodontal ligament, and gum tissue.
 Periodontitis is not reversible but maintainable with dental care.
-Many patients have periodontitis and are unaware of it because there may not be any signs noticeable to the patient.
-Patients who do show symptoms present with red or inflamed gum tissue, gum recession, bone loss, and tooth mobility.
+Many patients have periodontitis and are unaware of it because there may not be any signs noticeable to them.
+Patients who show symptoms present with red or inflamed gum tissue, gum recession, bone loss, and tooth mobility.

 Several factors can increase the likelihood that gum disease will develop, including: